Chart Color Schemes

 AreaSearch assessment of residential development drivers sees a low level of activity in Beacon Hill, placing the area among the bottom 25% of areas assessed nationally

-Based on AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, Beacon Hill has experienced around 28 dwellings receiving development approval each year over the past five financial years, totalling an estimated 142 homes.
-So far in FY-26, 19 approvals have been recorded.
-The population has fallen during this period, yet housing supply has remained adequate relative to demand, creating a balanced market with good buyer choice.
+Based on AreaSearch analysis of ABS building approval numbers allocated from statistical area data, Beacon Hill has experienced around 28 dwellings receiving development approval each year over the past five financial years ending June 2021.
+This totals an estimated 142 homes.
+As of September 2026, 19 approvals have been recorded in FY-26.
+The population has fallen during this period, yet housing supply has remained adequate relative to demand, creating a well-balanced market with good buyer choice.

 New homes are being built at an average expected construction cost value of $542,000, indicating a focus on the premium segment with upmarket properties.
 Additionally, $2.6 million in commercial development approvals have been recorded this financial year, suggesting the area's residential character.
-Compared to Greater Sydney, Beacon Hill records somewhat elevated construction activity at 22.0% above the regional average per person over the five-year period, maintaining good buyer choice while supporting existing property values.
-This activity is similarly under the national average, indicating the area's established nature and suggesting potential planning limitations.
-Recent construction comprises 93.0% detached houses and 7.0% townhouses or apartments, preserving the area's suburban nature with an emphasis on detached housing attracting space-seeking buyers.
+Relative to Greater Sydney, Beacon Hill records somewhat elevated construction activity, with 23.0% above the regional average per person over the five-year period ending June 2021.
+This maintains good buyer choice while supporting existing property values.

 Frequently Asked Questions - Development